Clean AirPods: Pro, Max, case, microphone

-After this time, you can reattach them to your AirPods Pro, and you will be good to go.
+After this time, you can reattach them to your AirPods Pro, and you will be ready.

 Once again, we will begin with the Apple method for cleaning the charging case.
-They recommend using a soft, dry, lint-free cloth, which you can slightly dampen with isopropyl alcohol.
-Be sure to not get any liquid in the charging ports.
+They recommend using a soft, dry, lint-free cloth that can slightly dampen with isopropyl alcohol.
+Be sure not to get any liquid in the charging ports.

 Remove debris from the Lightning connector using a clean, dry, soft-bristled brush.